 We took a model selection approach to evaluate the relative importance of three fixed effects and their two-way interactions: time out of water, air temperature, and carapace length.
 We did not include the three-way interaction term because it is difficult to interpret.
 In total, we considered a suite of 18 candidate models (Table 1) to predict prawn survival.
 All models included a random effect on the intercept to account for variation in survival caused by the trap a prawn was in; there were 123 levels.
 We expected survival may vary between traps because location, time, and orientation on the ground varied between traps.
 We conducted all analyses in R (R core team 2023).
 For completeness, the models were fit in two ways: Gaussian Quadrature (10 points) with lme4 (Bates et al. 2015), and Laplace approximation with glmmTMB (Brooks et al. 2017).
 To prioritise simplicity and interpretability, we compared models using Bayesian Information Criterion (BIC) (Table 1).

-In total, x/4598 prawns died; most of them in the longer treatment groups (Figure 1).
+Results

+Leaving prawns out of water for 0-120 minutes resulted in a significant number of dead prawns (2149/4598, 47% mortality).
 Prawns left out of water for longer died more than those released quickly (Figure 1).
 Temperature also influenced survival; individuals that were treated on hot days died more than those treated on cool days (Figure 2).
-Surprisingly, short prawns survived slightly more than long prawns (Figure 3).
-The difference was most clear in the very small prawns (<29 mm), which were mostly juveniles (Figure 4).
+Contrary to expectations, short prawns survived slightly more than long prawns (Figure 3), although only by a slight margin.
+Very small prawns (<29 mm), which were mostly juveniles, survived the most (Figure 4), although that may have been due to the trials in which they occurred (Table ).
 For mid-size prawns (29-38 mm), which were primarily males and transitionals, there were slightly more living prawns than dead prawns.
-The biggest prawns (>38 mm) died the most often; they were transitional and female (Figure 4).
+The biggest prawns (>38 mm), transitionals and females, died slightly most often (Figure 4).

-Leaving prawns out of water for 0-120 minutes resulted in a significant number of dead prawns (Figure 1).

 To assess whether our estimates of mortality were accurate and not right-censored (i.e. whether prawns died due to treatment after the experiment), we assessed the surviving prawns for a suite of reflex behaviours.
 Surviving prawns retained most of their reflexes (Figure 5), indicating that the treatment did not severely damage them.
 Stoner et al. (2009) exposed prawns to different types of stress, recorded how many reflexes each prawn had lost (impairment score), and monitored their survival for a month in a lab setting.
 They found that impairment score was a good predictor of mortality for that time period and created a model which gives the probability that a prawn will die within a month, as a function of its impairment score.
 Using this model, along with the impairment scores recorded for each treatment, we calculated the number of prawns expected to die within a month after the experiment, for each treatment (Figure 6).
-Across treatments, the predict post-experiment mortality ranged from x-x%; it was higher for shorter treatments, due to the number of surviving prawns.
+Across treatments, the predicted post-experiment mortality ranged from x-x%; it was higher for shorter treatments, due to the number of surviving prawns.

 Transition Sentence